'Twitter Files' Reaction: Cheers, Jeers, Liberal Media Disappears

 "To my friends in the Democratic Party: This now documented attack by the DNC [Democratic National Committee] is a troubling issue that transcends politics," Woods tweeted.
 "If the shoe were on the other foot, you would rightfully be enraged.
 Please join us as Americans on this one.
 It's too important to do otherwise."

 Sens.
-Ron Johnson, R-Wis., and Chuck Grassley, R-Iowa, of the Senate Foreign Relations Committee are investigating President Joe Biden and his ties to foreign money given to his son Hunter, but there could be Senate action on the Twitter files, too.
+Ron Johnson, R-Wis., and Chuck Grassley, R-Iowa, of the Senate Subcommittee on Investigations are probing President Joe Biden and his ties to foreign money given to his son Hunter, but there could be Senate action on the Twitter files, too.

 "Listen, I appreciate what Mr. Musk is doing here," Johnson told Fox News' "Sunday Morning Futures."
 "It's certainly revealing an awful lot about that particular censorship.
 But you know Sen. Grassley and my investigation, Hunter Biden was hampered really, as soon as it started.